How Pat Kiernan’s Trivia Nights at The Bell House Came to Be

 We booked another event after that, and then another, and another…until here we are, nearly 5 years later, still bringing hundreds of pop culture fans together every few months for uniquely fun, high-energy & laugh-filled nights of trivia.
 Of course we still do corporate gigs, however these massive happenings in Brooklyn are just an incredibly special thing we have built together – Pat, The Bell House, and me – and I am very, very honored proud to be a part of it!

-Our next event is Wednesday, March 2ndpurchase tickets by clicking here!
+Our next event is Wednesday, March 2nd

 Leave a Comment